-(Even though the sincerity and good intentions of most of their proponents is undeniable.)
+(Not completely.
+But to a certain extent—and yes, even though the sincerity & good intentions of most of their proponents are undeniable.)

-This is partly due to personally disappointing experiences and partly due to having read Garden of Education by Rav Shalom Arush.
+This souring occurred partly because of disillusioning experiences & partly because of reading Garden of Education by Rav Shalom Arush.

-So let’s start with an example culled from the experiences of several different people:
+So let’s start with a theoretical situation culled from the experiences of different people...

-Okay, so first of all, you thank Hashem for the nisayon because it is to your benefit in some presently unknown and painful way.
+Okay, so first of all, thank Hashem for the nisayon because it is to your benefit in some presently unknown and distressingly painful way.

 Now comes the truly cringe-inducing part:

-You need to figure out what YOU are doing that is being reflected in your son’s terrible behavior.
+You need to figure out what behavior of your own is being reflected in your son’s behavior.